 How easily citizens of and visitors to Prince Albert can access the opportunities, services and amenities it offers is a critical precondition for growth of the economy and development of its communities.
 However, small towns and remote settlements are difficult and expensive to service with public transport, and the absence of public transport systems serving rural communities and outlying settlements fundamentally constrains socio-economic development.
-Nonetheless, the MSDF promotes an effective and efficient accessibility network that supports a productive interaction between urban and well as regional rural settlements as within them.
+Nonetheless, the MSDF promotes an effective and efficient accessibility network that supports a productive interaction between urban and rural settlements as well as within them.